viterijose/Hangman-Game/README.md

 - Continue guessing until you've guessed the correct letter or have lost the game!

-- If you loose the game you can always rerun the logic by pressing the button.
+- If you loose the game you can always rerun the logic by pressing the Restart button.